 Master features are used to group features that share a common business objective.
 With master features, you can track and prioritize groups of work.
 Similar to features, you can also add key strategic elements like goals and initiatives to master features.

 Master features are very flexible.
-They can be used to manage groups of features that reside in multiple products across multiple releases.
-Or if you prefer, they can be used to manage groups of features within a single product release.
+They can be used to manage groups of features that reside in multiple workspaces across multiple releases.
+Or if you prefer, they can be used to manage groups of features within a single release.

 Click any of the following links to skip ahead:

 - Show master features on the Gantt chart